 \right)~, \ee which turn out to be positive and are reported in Fig.~\ref{masselong}.

-On the left panel of Fig.~\ref{masselong} we report the longitudinal (i.e. $zz$) components of the squared Meissner masses against $M_s^2/\mu$, in units of the CFL squared mass \cite{Son:2000tu,Rischke:2000ra}, at the ${\cal O}(\Delta^4)$; on the right panel the results for the transverse (i.e. $xx$) squared Meissner masses are given.
+On the left panel of Fig.~\ref{masselong} we report the longitudinal (\textit{i.e.} $zz$) components of the squared Meissner masses against $M_s^2/\mu$, in units of the CFL squared Meissner mass \cite{Son:2000tu,Rischke:2000ra}, at the ${\cal O}(\Delta^4)$; on the right panel the results for the transverse (\textit{i.e.} $xx$) squared Meissner masses are given.

-These results are the analogous of those obtained in the two-flavor case in \textcite{Giannakis:2005vw}.
-Moreover, the transverse mass of $\tilde A_8$, although positive, is almost zero, being three order of magnitude smaller than the other ones.
-The conclusion is that the three-flavor condensate in Eq.~\eqref{eq:Delta-2pw} has no chromo-magnetic instability, at least within the GL approximation.
-The results of \textcite{Ciminale:2006sm} have not been extended to more complicated structures, however, for more complicated crystalline structures \cite{Rajagopal:2006ig} the Meissner tensor should be positive definite for small values of $\Delta$, since it is additive with respect to different terms of order $\Delta^2$ in the GL expansion \cite{Giannakis:2005vw}.
-These considerations suggest that crystalline structures can be good candidates in removing the chromo-magnetic instability of the homogeneous gapless superconducting phases of QCD.
+These results are the analogs of those obtained in the two-flavor case by \textcite{Giannakis:2005vw}.
+Note that the transverse mass of $\tilde A_8$, although positive, is almost zero, being three orders of magnitude smaller than the other ones.
+The conclusion is that the three-flavor condensate in Eq.~\eqref{eq:Delta-2pw} has no chromomagnetic instability, at least within the GL approximation.
+The results by \textcite{Ciminale:2006sm} have not been extended to more complicated structures, however, for a generic CCSC structure the Meissner tensor should be positive definite for small values of $\Delta$, since it is additive with respect to different terms of order $\Delta^2$ in the GL expansion \cite{Giannakis:2005vw}.
+These considerations suggest that the CCSC phase can be a good candidate in removing the chromomagnetic instability of the homogeneous gapless CSC phases of QCD.

-\subsubsection{Influence of $O(1/\mu)$ corrections}
+\subsubsection{Influence of ${\cal O}(1/\mu)$ corrections}

-Since the Meissner masses have been determined including the ${\cal O}(1/\mu)$ corrections in the HDET Lagrangian, for a consistent calculation it is necessary considering the effect of ${\cal O}(1/\mu)$ corrections on the gap parameters and the free-energy \cite{Casalbuoni:2006zs}.
+Since the Meissner masses have been determined including the ${\cal O}(1/\mu)$ corrections in the HDET Lagrangian, for a consistent calculation it is necessary considering the effect of ${\cal O}(1/\mu)$ corrections on the gap parameters and the free energy \cite{Casalbuoni:2006zs}.
 These corrections amount to a shift of the strange quark Fermi momentum to lower values with respect to the corresponding chemical potential